 Since 2011, USAID’s Grand Challenges for Development programme has mobilised governments, companies and foundations around pressing international development problems to source new solutions, test new ideas and scale what works.
 All GCs offer challenge grants, but many use additional tools depending on the problem they intend to solve.
-These can include prizes, hackathons and capacity building services.
+These can include prizes, hackathons, and capacity building services.
 The model also leverages donors’ ability to de-risk investments and crowd in follow-on funding from both the public and private sectors once a development innovation has been proven to be effective and commercially viable.
 The portfolio of nine USAID GCs studied for the meta-evaluation represented a total investment of US$463.4 million from USAID and donor partners.
 767 awards had been made to innovators working in 83 countries in every region of the globe.

-After more than eight years of implementation, USAID is taking a systematic look at the achievements and challenges of the GCs and their open innovation approaches in the areas of health, education, agriculture, energy, food security and conflict and violence.
-The evaluation will generate an actionable evidence base to inform strategy recommendations and practical, adaptable measurement frameworks that can be applied by USAID and its partners to guide investment decisions and advance the design, management and measurement of GCs.
-Our team of innovation, challenge fund, cost effectiveness and multi-donor evaluation experts bring an established track record in complex evaluation, drawing on deep experience of the design, management and evaluation of challenge and grant fund schemes; combined with a participatory, utilisation-focused approach, making effective use of co-creation processes for successful take-up of recommendations.
+After more than eight years of implementation, USAID wanted to take a systematic look at the achievements and challenges of the GCs and their open innovation approaches in the areas of health, education, agriculture, energy, food security and conflict and violence.
+The evaluation generated an actionable evidence base to inform recommendations at both strategic and operational levels that USAID and its partners could apply to guide investment decisions and advance the design, management, and measurement of GCs.
+Our team of innovation, challenge fund, cost effectiveness and multi-donor evaluation experts brought an established track record in complex evaluation.
+We drew on deep experience of the design, management and evaluation of challenge and grant fund schemes and combined participatory, utilisation-focused approaches to make effective use of co-creation processes for successful take-up of recommendations.

-Our generic intervention model provides a framework against which each GC can be overlaid, enabling similarities and differences to be analysed comparatively and against OECD DAC criteria
+Our generic intervention model provided a framework against which each GC can be overlaid, enabling similarities and differences to be analysed comparatively and against OECD DAC criteria.